Pita Alatini

-Pita Faiva-ki-moana Alatini (born 11 April 1976 in Nukualofa) is a Tongan-born New Zealand rugby union footballer.
-Alatini is a midfield back who played in 17 tests for the All Blacks between 1999 and 2001, scoring 6 test tries.
+Pita Faiva-ki-moana Alatini (born 11 April 1976) is a former professional rugby union footballer who played as a midfield back.
+Although he was born in Tonga, he played in 17 tests for New Zealand between 1999 and 2001, scoring six test tries.

 Alatini played 81 NPC matches for four different provinces (Counties-Manukau, Southland, Otago, and Wellington), and 72 Super 12 matches for four different franchises (Crusaders, Chiefs, Highlanders, and Hurricanes).
 He has also played professionally in Japan for Suntory Sungoliath and Kamaishi Seawaves.

 Alatini is married to pop singer and actress Megan Alatini.
 His brothers Tevita, Anthony and Sam Alatini have played for the Tonga national rugby union team.

 Career overview

 Alatini moved to Auckland from Tonga as a child.
 He attended King's College, and played for the national secondary school side in 1993-94 and the national under-19 team in 1995.
 He played 30 matches for the Counties-Manukau NPC team in 1995–96, and five matches for the Crusaders in the Super 12 in 1996.
 He represented the New Zealand Colts and played three Super 12 matches for the Chiefs in 1997.

 In 1997–98, Alatini played for Southland in the NPC, and began to specialise as a midfielder (up until then, he had often played as a fullback).
 Alatini played for the Highlanders in the Super 12 from 1998 to 2001, and it was during this time that he became a regular selection for the All Blacks.

 In 2002 and 2003, Alatini played for the Hurricanes in the Super 12 and Wellington in the NPC.
 By this time, he had fallen out of favor with the All Black selectors, and in 2004 he moved to Japan to play for Suntory Sungoliath.
 In 2006, he left Suntory to play for Kamaishi Seawaves.

 In 2013, Pita started a new role as Director of Rugby at Pakuranga United Rugby Club in Auckland's eastern suburbs.
 In his first year of coaching the premier side, he led Pakuranga United to their first Gallaher Shield victory in the club's 48-year history.